esciencecenter-digital-skills/research-software-support/modules/softwaremanagementplans/slides-smp.md

 We will look at different aspects of good software managements, as well as different needs for different types of software.
 Finally, we will take a look at how to create a software management plan.

-About the 'Different needs for different software": an SMP can sometimes be very short.
+About the "Different needs for different software": an SMP can sometimes be very short.
 To not frighten people that they have to create an extensive big SMP for each case; the SMP is just meant as a tool to help you think about software management.

 ===